What exactly is imagination? Where does it come from? And how do we improve it? Discover how reading develops imagination in your child

 It’s thought that reading gives your child more background, tools and experience to really enrich their imaginary play.

 Looking for something to read that’s just for fun?
-Check out our Books Just for Fun.
+Check out our Books Just for Fun, and learn how to make reading fun with picture books.

 3. Improves visualisation skills